Jena: Co-Founder & President

 Jena's passion for animals began in her infancy, having been born into a family who always, always had pets of all types.
 Her very first best friend was her mixed-breed dog, Tasha, who grew up with her -- they were just a few months apart in age!
 She always found solace in being around animals and never met an animal she didn't like.

 She eventually became vegetarian in her teen years, then vegan, as an adult, as she learned more about the plight of animals traditionally used for food.
-She always knew she wanted to run an animal rescue, although she believed it would be for dogs or horses.
-But after her first visit to Farm Sanctuary, she knew that her calling lied in farm animal rescue.
+She always felt that her life's purpose was to start an animal rescue, although she believed it would be for dogs or horses.
+But after her first visit to Farm Sanctuary, she knew that her calling was to help farm animals.

 Jena has experience working as a pet-sitter and in an emergency veterinary hospital.
-Currently, her "day job" is as a Program Assistant at a NJ University and her sanctuary work includes everything from daily, hands-on animal care to more "behind the scenes type" type of tasks like managing email, running the website and social media pages, setting up fundraisers and grant writing.
+Currently, her "day job" is as a Program Assistant at a NJ University and her sanctuary work includes everything from daily, hands-on animal care to more "behind the scenes type" type of tasks like managing email, running the website and social media accounts, fundraising and grant writing.

 Jena and Anthony have been together since 2004 and married since 2010.
 Aside from the many sanctuary residents they share their lives with, they keep three dogs, five cats and three rats as companion animals.
 Together, they're committed to making Ahimsa Acres Sanctuary a welcoming and healing place for both animals and humans.